mattermost/mattermost-plugin-jira/README.md

 ### How do I disable the plugin quickly in an emergency?

 Disable the Jira plugin any time from **System Console > Plugins > Management**.
 Requests will stop immediately with an error code in **System Console > Logs**.
 No posts are created until the plugin is re-enabled.

+Alternatively, if you only experience problems with Jira-related user interactions in Mattermost such as creating issues, disable these features by setting **Allow users to connect their Mattermost accounts to Jira** to false in **System Console > Plugins > Jira**.
+This setting does not affect Jira webhook notifications.
+After changing this setting to false, disable, then re-enable this plugin in **System Console > Plugins > Plugin Management** to reset the plugin state for all users.

 ### Why do I get an error ``WebHooks can only use standard http and https ports (80 or 443).``?